NVIDIA/nvtrust/guest_tools/ppcie-verifier/README.md

     **Solution**: This requires re-installing the Nvidia GPU driver and fabric manager
 2. `NSCQWarning: NSCQ_RC_WARNING_RDT_INIT_FAILURE`

-    **Solution**: This requires installing the correct version of Nvidia Switch driver compatible with GPU driver
+    **Solution**: This requires installing the correct version of the Nvidia Switch driver compatible with the GPU driver

 ## License
 The license for this repository is Apache v2 except where otherwise noted.